La Seyne-sur-Mer

-La Seyne-sur-Mer (/fr/; "La Seyne on Sea"; La Sanha), or simply La Seyne, is a commune in the Var department in the Provence-Alpes-Côte d'Azur region in Southeastern France.
+La Seyne-sur-Mer (/fr/; "La Seyne on Sea"; La Sanha), commonly simply La Seyne, is a commune in the Var department in the Provence-Alpes-Côte d'Azur region in Southeastern France.
 La Seyne-sur-Mer, which is part of the agglomeration of Toulon, is situated adjacent to the west of the city.

 Demographics

 The population data in the table and graph below refer to the commune of La Seyne-sur-Mer proper, in its geography at the given years.
 The commune ceded territory to the new commune of Saint-Mandrier-sur-Mer in 1950.